 Why visit in April?

-April is the best time to witness Japan’s famous cherry blossoms in full bloom.
+April is the prime time to witness Japan’s famous cherry blossoms in full bloom.
 Walking the streets of Kyoto or through a park in Tokyo at this time of year is an experience everyone should have in their life.

 And then there’s the weather.